Smith Machine Bench Press: Muscles Worked, How To Do, Tips

 • After completing your set, carefully rotate the bar back into the safety hooks.

-The Smith machine bench press can be done in different ways to suit your fitness level.
+The Smith machine bench press can be done differently to suit your fitness level.

-If you are new to performing the Smith machine bench press, you may want to apply a few modifications to make the exercise easier.
-One way to counter this problem is to adjust the incline of the bench so that it is completely flat.
+If you are new to performing the Smith machine bench press, you may want to apply a few modifications to make it easier.
+One way to counter this problem is to start with a flat bench.
 Another is to use a lighter weight.

-If you are looking for a more advanced variation to stimulate different muscle fibers in the chest and triceps, then try close grip Smith bench press, decline Smith bench press, and paused Smith bench presses.
-You can make it more difficult by using heavier weights on the bar.
-But be sure to focus on proper form while progressively overloading.
+If you want a more advanced variation to stimulate different muscle fibers in the chest and triceps, try the close grip and decline the Smith bench press.
+Using heavier weights, reps, and sets can make it more difficult.

 1. Smith Machine Incline Press